-‘The Voice’: Blake Shelton & Adam Levine Reportedly ‘Sick Of The Grind & Long Hours’
+‘The Voice’: Blake Shelton And Adam Levine Reportedly ‘Sick Of The Grind And Long Hours’

 “If there was any sense of them leaving, the show would pay them more to keep them around,” claimed the source.

-NBC have never officially confirmed how much Levine and Shelton make from their roles as coaches, though Cheat Sheet is claiming that both have made upwards of $13 million from their association with the talent search.
+NBC has never officially confirmed how much Levine and Shelton make from their roles as coaches, though Cheat Sheet is claiming that both have made upwards of $13 million from their association with the talent search.

-Reports that Adam and Blake will probably stick around at least a little longer comes amid a whole lot of speculation that the two may be leaving the show after Season 14 next year.
+Reports that Adam and Blake will probably stick around at least a little longer come amid a whole lot of speculation that the two may be leaving the show after Season 14 next year.

 TMZ reported back in March that Adam had supposedly told producers that he only wants to do one season a year going forward, likely to spend more time with his family as his wife Behati Prinsloo confirmed in September that she’s expecting their second child.